K-NURF/ecommerce-clothes/README.md

 ## Prerequisites

-Before you can run this project, you will need the following software installed on your Windows machine:
+Before you can run this project, you will need the following software installed on your machine:

 1. **Web Server:** You can use Apache, XAMPP, or any other web server of your choice.